 Students should focus on the most important points/key findings/main conclusions of the reading and strive to connect that reading back to other readings and the week's topic.
 When preparing, you might want to consider asking yourself: what are the debates/questions informing this particular piece of work?
 What is the author arguing?
 How is she/he substantiating those claims?
+How does it fit with the week's required readings?
 Presenters are also encouraged to incorporate relevant outside material - did you recently come across a news story that fits with the week's topic or a show which illuminates these points?
-Then please, by all means, incorporate it into your presentation (Note: this also depends on the room we get and what our technology capabilities will be).
+Then please, by all means, incorporate it into your presentation.